Leonard Bernstein - From Broadway to Lincoln Center

 Leonard Bernstein (1918-1990) was perhaps the most iconic American musician of the 20th Century.
 He used his charismatic musicality to engage new listeners in both classical music and musical theater, not only through his many live performances and studio recordings, but through the still relatively new medium of (black-and-white!) television.

-We are also thrilled to include on this program the young voices of current students at our concert venue itself: the Select Choir of Lenape Middle School, directed by Jaime Rogers.
+We are also thrilled to include on this program the young voices of current students of our concert venue itself: the Select Choir of Lenape Middle School, directed by Jaime Rogers.
 This is a school that prioritizes music education, with music from Bernstein’s Peter Pan already in their repertory.

 Bernstein played an indirect role in my own musical education through his longtime association with the summer classical training programs at Tanglewood, where I spent five summers, first as a bassoonist in the high school academy and later as a vocalist in the Fellowship program.
-He was a ubiquitous presence on campus, and I was lucky to sit in on numerous master classes and concerts with student soloists and ensembles, and sing with the Festival Chorus when he conducted the Boston Symphony.
-I remember especially how he was always alive “in the moment” and brought a theatrical pacing and sense of drama to everything he conducted.
+He was a ubiquitous presence on campus, and I was lucky to sit in on many of his master classes and concerts with student soloists and ensembles, and sing with the Festival Chorus when he conducted the Boston Symphony.
+I remember especially how he was always “in the moment” and brought a theatrical pacing and sense of drama to everything he conducted.

 Our featured soloist Elizabeth Shammash is not only a leading recitalist and concert singer, but is a prominent Jewish cantor in New York.
 She is deeply familiar not only with Bernstein’s extensive song literature but with the important connections throughout his music to his Jewish familial roots.
 The closing selection on this concert is the third movement of his Chichester Psalms, with its closing text from Psalm 133, “Hineh mah tov- Behold how good and pleasant it is for brethren to dwell together in unity.